Saving & Spending Taxes

 Natural disasters can wreak havoc on your life, causing damage to your property and disrupting your daily routine.

-If you were affected by one of the many billion-dollar weather events in 2023, you're likely focused on rebuilding.
+If you were affected by one of the many billion-dollar weather events in the last year or two, you're likely focused on rebuilding.
 But natural disasters can also impact your taxes.

 Here's what you need to know about tax breaks that could help lower your financial stress after a disaster.